wulfdewolf/OpenInformationSystemsGroup1/README.md

-# Open Information Systems Project: group 1: Travelling data and covid-19
+# Open Information Systems Project: group 1: Pandemics and travelling
 Final project for the Open Information System course in the first year of the Computer science master at the [VUB](www.vub.be).

 ## Manual